-Historically, the only way to do this would be to do call listening session or shadow a demo.
+Historically, the only way to do this would be to do call listening sessions or shadow a demo.
 Although this could help, it is less than ideal because reps tend to be more nervous, and you are dependent on luck if the prospect gives objections, ask common questions, and is the right fit.

 For SDRs, you have no way to guarantee that anyone will answer.
 There is nothing more frustrating than setting aside time or rearranging meetings for these type of things and then have it be unproductive.

 Fortunately, there is amazing technology today that makes life so much easier for sales managers.
 SalesLoft is a great technology for enabling your reps and ensuring they follow the sales process.